Packetouille/Packetouille/README.md

 Web Developer, Software Engineer, and Machine Learning Researcher
 -----------------------------------------------------------------------

-I recently graduated with a degree in Computer Science from Towson University in May 2024 and will be returning for my Masters with a concentration in Data Science in the Fall 2024.
-I have a strong foundation in web development, software engineering, machine learning, and a pinch of graphic design.
-I am committed to continuous learning and hands-on experimentation.
+I am a Computer Science graduate student at Towson University, specializing in Data Science.
+I have a solid foundation in web development, software engineering, and machine learning, along with some experience in graphic design.
+I am committed to continuous learning and applying my skills in practical settings.

 ### Skills